top of page

 Can bone loss be reversed?

-While severe osteoporosis is difficult to fully reverse, bone density can often be improved or stabilized through strength training, proper nutrition, and medical treatment when needed.
+In cases of severe osteoporosis, full reversal is difficult - but bone density can often be meaningfully improved or stabilized through a combination of strength training, proper nutrition, and medical treatment when appropriate.
+That's still a really good outcome worth working toward.

 When should women start thinking about bone health?